-Sixty-three heart transplant recipients who had coronary physiology assessment, right heart catheterization and echocardiography performed at the time of their first annual evaluation were included in the study.
-Microvascular dysfunction was assessed using the recently described index of microcirculatory resistance (IMR).
-The presence of microvascular dysfunction, pre-defined by an IMR >20, was observed in 46% of patients at 1 year.
-A history of acute rejection and undersized donor hearts were associated with microvascular dysfunction at 1 year with an OR=4.0 (1.3-12.8) and OR=3.6 (1.2-11.1), respectively.
-Patients with microvascular dysfunction had lower cardiac index (3.1±0.7 vs. 3.5±0.7 L/min/m(2), p=0.02), and mild graft dysfunction measured by echocardiography-derived left and right myocardial performance indices ([0.54±0.09 vs. 0.43±0.09, p<0.01) and (0.47±0.14 vs. 0.32±0.05, p<0.01), respectively].
-Microvascular dysfunction was also associated with a higher likelihood of death, graft failure or allograft vasculopathy at 5 years post transplant (hazard ratio, 2.52 [95% CI, 1.04-5.91]).
+Sixty-three heart transplant recipients who had coronary physiology assessment, right heart catheterization, and echocardiography performed at the time of their first annual evaluation were included in the study.
+Microvascular dysfunction was assessed using the recently described index of microcirculatory resistance.
+The presence of microvascular dysfunction, predefined by an index of microcirculatory resistance >20, was observed in 46% of patients at 1 year.
+A history of acute rejection and undersized donor hearts were associated with microvascular dysfunction at 1 year, with odds ratio of 4.0 (1.3-12.8) and 3.6 (1.2-11.1), respectively.
+Patients with microvascular dysfunction had lower cardiac index (3.1±0.7 versus 3.5±0.7 L/min per m(2); P=0.02) and mild graft dysfunction measured by echocardiography-derived left and right myocardial performance indices ([0.54±0.09 versus 0.43±0.09; P<0.01] and [0.47±0.14 versus 0.32±0.05; P<0.01], respectively).
+Microvascular dysfunction was also associated with a higher likelihood of death, graft failure, or allograft vasculopathy at 5 years after transplant (hazard ratio, 2.52 [95% CI, 1.04-5.91]).

 A history of acute rejection during the first year and smaller donor hearts were identified as risk factors for early microvascular dysfunction.
 Microvascular dysfunction assessed using index of microcirculatory resistances at 1 year was also associated with worse graft function and possibly worse clinical outcomes.